 The Olson Scholars Program recognizes high-performing first-year students with a passion for social science research as they enter their sophomore year at SIS.
 Named for William Olson, a former Dean of the School of International Service whose dedication to mentoring students was renowned, the program provides a structured, challenging, and supportive curricular environment within which Olson Scholars have the opportunity to pursue advanced research work in international studies under the close supervision of a member of the SIS faculty.

-Olson Scholars are invited to participate in a number of supplemental activities over the course of the year.
-These are designed to take advantage of resources in Washington, DC, to broaden and deepen the students' engagement with and grasp of the most pressing challenges in world politics today.
+Olson Scholars are also invited to participate in a number of supplemental activities over the course of the year.

 Successful applicants combine a record of excellent academic performance with a talent for research.
 Indicators for the latter are: